sgaut023/Chronic-Liver-Classification/README.md

 Methodology
 ------------
-Select 6 patients in the test set.
+Split data (55 patients) into training and test set:

-For the 49 patients in the training set, perform crossvalidation.
+- 6 patients in the test set (10%)

-note: It's not easy to wrap a training experiment in a groupK fold.
-For this reason, I chose to not implement a specific function for this.
-Also, it's better to see the steps and the reasoning of what I did.
+- 49 patients in the training set (90%)

-And how the cross-validate is integrated for each experiment (model).
+Cross-validation on the training set is performed for hyper-parameters tuning.

 Experiments
 ------------